Types of Mortgages

 Mortgage brokers are usually paid by the lender you eventually decide to go with, and should be no extra cost to you.
 They may also be under an incentive to find you a loan that works so well for you that you will still have that loan in a number of years, at which time the broker receives a bonus payment.
 But most mortgage brokers are inclined to recommend to borrowers the products from which they receive the highest commissions.
 Some of those commissions may increase the more you borrow.
 E.g. The upfront bonus commission on loan amounts up to a value of $1 million may be 0.1% with that commission rising to 0.2% for amounts over $1 million, meaning brokers may have an incentive to get you to borrow more.
 So be aware that although a mortgage broker may be no extra cost to you, they may not be independent, unbiased and acting in your best interest.

 There is also a high chance that mortgage brokers will not have online home loans or loans from many mutuals (credit unions and building societies) on their list of recommended products.
-Online mortgages and mutuals often have lower interest rates than traditional ones, and one of the things that allows lenders to keep the rates for these loans lower is that they rarely pay commissions to brokers.
+Online mortgages and mutuals often have lower interest rates than traditional bank mortgages, and one of the things that allows lenders to keep the rates for these loans lower is that they rarely pay commissions to brokers.
 I know that finding a mortgage can be frustrating with the amount of choice in lenders and individual products available, so you may find that you are happy negotiating a good deal with your current financial institution.
 This is especially relevant for those who already have mortgages but are looking for a better interest rate and more flexibility.

 The best way to look at interest rates is to look at a worst case scenario.
 If you have a mortgage or other large loan, always consider that rates will go up and cost you more.
 If you have money in a savings account, always consider that rates are on the way down and will earn you less.
 I am NOT saying the best thing to do is to fix your rate.
 Just please make sure that it comes as no surprise when interest rates head in the direction you didn’t want them to.